rohithmenon/carnd/traffic_sign_classifier/report.md

 ## <a name="training">Training, performance and tuning</a>
 #### Training
 The model described above is setup to minimize for cross-entropy of ground truth labels.
-Objective function in addition also minimizes sum of squared weights (l2 regularization).
+Objective function in some settings additionally also minimizes sum of squared weights (l2 regularization).
 This helps in preventing the model to overfit the training data.
 Note that this regularization is on top of the dropouts we have setup in the fully connected layers.
 Batch stochastic gradient decent is used as the optimizer with adaptive moments (ADAM) for learning rate.
 For the above model we have the following hyperparameters:
 1. Learning rate
 2. Batch size
 4. Epochs